 Made on the grill (in a cast iron pan) or simply oven-baked for ease, everyone around you will want this cheesy dip recipe.

-This recipe used to be on our sister site Viral Recipes, but you can now find all your favorite recipes in one place!
+This recipe used to be on our sister site, Viral Recipes, but you can now find all your favorite recipes in one place!
 Please note because we merged sites, this recipe is likely missing all of the amazing recipe ratings our readers had given us.
-We would love for you to come back and rate to help readers again!
+We would love for you to return and rate to help readers again!

 Why you will love making Smoked Queso Dip

 Variations are easy: As is, this recipe is not only easy but FULL of flavor.
 But the best part is mixing up the right amount of ingredients that will please YOUR family.
 Substitute cheese, meat, and toppings for the perfect balance.

 No Smoker needed: Some people shy away from “smoked” Queso as they believe you must have a smoker to indulge.
 Not so!
 Just like our smoked cream cheese recipe, we make our smoked queso right in a pan in the oven.
 Just add liquid smoke and other seasonings to get the same flavor.
 Half the time and half the work.
 Who wants to make a dip for 60 minutes??